 Efficiency

-AI in design is also used to analyse lots of input data to generate design suggestions and recommendations based on Machine Learning (ML) principles.
+AI in design is used to analyse vast amounts of input data to generate design suggestions and recommendations based on Machine Learning (ML) principles.
 Once the results are presented, designers are able to pick and choose from the options which serve to kick off the creative process.
 This reduces the time it takes during the initial stages of concept development.

 Variations

+The capability to generate multiple design variations rapidly has revolutionised creative processes.
 Famously, Nutella leveraged AI’s ability to decipher, generate and print unique images for a unique brand campaign that resulted in 7 million unique jar designs.
-Designers used an algorithm that pulled hundreds of patterns and colours from a database which generate each design.
+Designers used an algorithm that pulled hundreds of patterns and colours from a database to generate each design.
 The campaign and the packaging were so successful it resulted in over 10,000 consumer videos and all jars selling out entirely within 30 days.

 Personalisation